mono832/Calculator-FX/README.md

 commons-math3 https://mvnrepository.com/artifact/org.apache.commons/commons-math3
 and of course Maven, Oracle, and Jetbrains for obvious reasons and a thanks to launch4j for being better then jpackage
+* Do not under any circumstances think thanat the above belong to me.
+They are third party dependencys/software that are used in the project, and deserver their own respective credits *